-NEWS: Universe of Sound has won the 2013 Royal Philharmonic Society Award for Audiences and Engagement.
-The award recognizes an outstanding initiative by an organisation or individual to engage new and existing audiences with classical music in the UK in 2012.
+This is the third time that the Philharmonia’s digital productions have been accorded an RPS award.
+Universe of Sound first opened at the Science Museum in London in 2012, and won the 2013 Royal Philharmonic Society Award for Audiences and Engagement.
+The award recognises an outstanding initiative by an organisation or individual to engage new and existing audiences with classical music in the UK in 2012.
 The RPS commented "The Philharmonia cements its position as a World leader in the use of digital media" and that the project "provided a thrilling interactive experience for all ages".
-Find out more here.

 Using giant visual displays, touch screens, unconventional projecting surfaces, movement-based interaction and planetarium-style projections, you can take part as musicians, conductors, arrangers and composers.
 Universe of Sound has been created by Esa-Pekka Salonen and the Philharmonia Orchestra.

 The installation also features a new companion piece to The Planets, by composer Joby Talbot, called Worlds, Stars, Systems, Infinity.